 The last decade has seen governments around the world step up, in a big way, their fight against tax base erosion.
 While the effects have been many, the reduction in privacy is, in my opinion, the most severe.
 This is, in large part, due to the pressure and restrictions which have made registering a company in one of the high privacy / low tax jurisdictions impractical for most entrepreneurs.
 Thankfully, not all is dark and a few options still exist for those who wish to keep their name off the registers.
-In this post, I cover one of the best, the Wyoming LLC.
+In this post, I cover one of the best structures from a privacy stand-point, the Wyoming LLC.

 It will probably come as a surprise to some to learn that one of the best jurisdictions in the world, privacy-wise, is the United States.
 At least, a part of the United States.
 More specifically, the state of Wyoming.

-Of great important here is that there is no requirement to disclose the ownership structure of an LLC in Wyoming.
-This means that no one, except for the owners themselves, know who owns a it (unless the owners choose to disclose this information, of course).
+Of great importance here is that there is no requirement to disclose the ownership structure of an LLC registered in Wyoming.
+This means that no one, except for the owners themselves, knows who owns it (unless the owners choose to disclose this information, of course).

 This sounds too good to be true, and it would be if Wyoming was located in any other country.
 It is part of the US, however, and this means that normal rules do not apply and that it gets to avoid being targeted in the same way other tax and privacy havens are.
 An excellent example of this is the OECD’s Common Reporting Standard.
 Most countries now participate in the program, which requires all financial institutions to collect and share financial data on their customers with the relevant tax authorities.
 The United States, on the other hand, does not participate and has made it clear that it is not interested in signing up.
 It is also infamously uncooperative when it comes to international tax matters, at least when it relates to non-US citizens / residents.